Procedures for smuggling prevention - guideline for ship

 Procedures for onboard search

-The Master shall, as he deems necessary, conduct search of all accessible parts of ship including crew cabins for illegal Contraband Goods.
+As he deems necessary, the Master should conduct a search of all accessible parts of Ship, including crew cabins for illegal Contraband Goods.
 In areas of high risk and/or if specific information has been received by the vessel, additional searches to be made.

 What are “Contraband items” ?

-“Contraband Goods” mean narcotics, stimulants, guns, swords, animals, plants, and other products, the possession, transport and sale of which, are prohibited by laws of the country of flag or calling port of the vessel.
+“Contraband Goods” means narcotics, stimulants, guns, swords, animals, plants, and other products, the possession, transport and sale of which, are prohibited by laws of the country of flag or calling the port of the vessel.

 Restricted areas